 He taught school at Myrtle School (1921-1923), Arrow River School (1923-1925), and was Principal of Franklin School (1925-1936).
 He was appointed a School Inspector in 1936 and was based at Roblin for one year then Gladstone where he remained until retirement in 1953.
 He taught at Shilo from 1953 to 1958.

-On 25 August 1921, he married Olga Emily Lalier at Pilot Mound.
-They had four sons: Bob, Jack, Keith, and Glen.
+On 25 August 1921, he married Olga Emily Lalier (1896-1983) at Pilot Mound.
+They had four sons: Bob Mackenzie, Jack Mackenzie, Keith Mackenzie, and Glen Mackenzie.
 He was a member of the War Amputees Association, Masons (Gladstone Lodge No. 11), Royal Canadian Legion, and Gladstone United Church.
 He sang in the church choir and supervised Sunday School, managed the local hockey team, and supported the Gladstone Music Festival.

-He died at Gladstone on 26 March 1977 and was buried in Gladstone Cemetery.
+He died at Gladstone on 26 March 1977 and was buried in the Gladstone Cemetery.

 Marriage registrations, Manitoba Vital Statistics.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 Obituary, Winnipeg Free Press, 28 March 1977, page 26.